Little Man (2006 film): Plot

-Darryl and Vanessa decide to adopt Calvin but upon coming home from a date, they find Pops and Calvin getting into a clash as the former has discovered Calvin's secret.
+Darryl and Vanessa decide to adopt Calvin but upon coming home from a date they had after they found the diamond in Calvin's diaper since Calvin gulped castor oil in order to get explosive diarrhea following him swallowing the diamond, they find Pops and Calvin getting into a clash as the former has discovered Calvin's secret.
 Pops is sent to a retirement home, but not before he tells Darryl to "check the teddy bear", referring to a gift he gave to Calvin earlier at his party.
 Darryl discovers the bear is actually a nanny cam and witnesses Calvin admit to his deception.
 Walken and his henchmen come by the house after Percy lies to get out of trouble, claiming that Darryl is his partner who has the diamond.
 In a series of comedic maneuvers, Calvin manages to rescue Darryl and have Walken and his men arrested.
 Darryl is given a substantial reward for the recovery of the diamond, and since Calvin saved his life, he doesn't turn him over to the police.

 Before he leaves, Calvin thanks Darryl for taking care of him even though he wasn't really a baby and admits that he thinks Darryl would make a great father for a real child someday.
 As Calvin walks away, he begins to cry hysterically knowing he will miss the family very much.
 Darryl then decides to let Calvin stay and the two men become the best of friends.
 The film ends at some point in the future with Calvin and Pops playing with Darryl and Vanessa's real baby, who looks exactly like Darryl.

 Production

 The story premise was lifted from a 1954 Bugs Bunny cartoon called Baby Buggy Bunny, in which Bugs takes in a foundling unaware that he is actually a wanted dwarf bank robber.

 Filming began in the Vancouver area on September 17, 2005, and finished on January 21, 2006.

 The scenes with Calvin Simms were played twice: once by nine year old 75 cm (2 ft 6 in) tall dwarf actor Linden Porco together with the other actors, and once by Marlon Wayans alone, using a greenscreen technique with a green background and green clothes.
 In post production, Porco's head on the images was replaced by that of Marlon.
 Porco's body was painted brown in order to match Marlon's face.
 Shawn Wayans' face was also superimposed in the final scene.

+The film was brought up during R. Kelly's 2008 sexual abuse trial.
+Upon testifying that she had recognized a victim of sex trafficking video by her face and hair, Kelly's defense lawyer inquired if she had seen a 'Waymon Brothers' film called Little Man.
+"They took the head of Marlon Waymons and put it on a midget, and it looked real, didn't it?"
+His defense lawyers would later make multiple arguments querying the veracity of any footage.